Optical skyrmions and other topological quasiparticles of light

+\textbf{Optical quasiparticles beyond skyrmions and merons}\\ In the previous sections, we discussed 2D skyrmions and merons described by a fundamental topological numbers of polarity, vorticity, and helicity.
+More complex cases of topological quasiparticles are also possible, such as a skyrmionium, which requires a radial twisting number, a bimeron obtained with a tilted parameter sphere and unwrapping from the equator, as well as 3D quasiparticles (Box~1).

-\textbf{Optical skyrmionium and target skyrmion.} In addition to fundamental order skyrmions, other generalized quasiparticles of electromagnetic field topology have recently been demonstrated.
-Typical examples are skyrmionium and $k\pi$ target skyrmions with radial multi-twist structures.
-Localized spoof-plasmon devices were designed to generate such optical target skyrmions in the magnetic field with controllable radial $k\pi$ twist degree.
-Such quasipartcles are also confined to a deep-subwavelength volumes~\cite{deng2021observation}.
-Intriguingly, the near-equidistant space-coiling meta-structure of the spoof-plasmon device can be tailored into arbitrary shapes, demonstrating flexible skyrmionic textures robust with arbitrary shapes (Fig.~\ref{f2}\textbf{k})~\cite{deng2021observation}.
-The $k\pi$ skyrmions were also reported in free-space skyrmionic vector beams with reconfigurable topological textures, including higher-order vorticity and $k\pi$ radial twist~\cite{shen2021generation}.
-Additionally, more complex optical quasiparticles with arbitrary hybrid higher-order $k\pi$ target skyrmions may be expected.\\[4pt]
+\textbf{Optical skyrmionium and target skyrmions.} In addition to fundamental order skyrmions, other generalized quasiparticles of electromagnetic field topology have recently been demonstrated.
+Typical examples are skyrmioniums and $k\pi$ target skyrmions with radial multi-twist structures.
+The $k\pi$ skyrmions were reported in free-space skyrmionic vector beams with reconfigurable topological textures, including higher-order vorticity and $k\pi$ radial twist~\cite{shen2021generation}.
+More complex optical quasiparticles with arbitrary hybrid higher-order $k\pi$ target skyrmions may be expected.\\[4pt] \\ \textbf{Optical bimerons, bimeroniums, and multiskyrmions.} Bimerons can be seen as a class of generalized quasiparticle isomorphic to skyrmions, which were reported in solid-state physics and chiral magnets.
+While the optical bimerons were only recently first proposed in paraxial vector beams~\cite{shen2021topological}.
+The bimeronic beam can be obtained by modifying a skyrmionic beam, which requires a superposition with two specially designed spatial modes with two different non-orthogonal polarizations (a skyrmionic beam requires them to be orthogonal).
+In this case, the degree of the non-orthogonality controls the tilt of the parameter sphere to obtain a bimeron (Box~1).